MattiaDucci/masterkonsult/_servizi/privacy.md

 ## Editing

-Frisco is already optimised for adding, updating and removing pages, staff, advice, company details and footer elements in CloudCannon.
+Hydra is already optimised for adding, updating and removing pages, staff, advice, company details and footer elements in CloudCannon.

 ### Posts

 * Add, update or remove a post in the *Posts* collection.
-* The **Staff Author** field links to members in the **Staff Members** collection.
+* The **Staff Author** field links to members in the **Staff** collection.
 * Documentation pages are organised in the navigation by category, with URLs based on the path inside the `_docs` folder.
 * Change the defaults when new posts are created in `_posts/_defaults.md`.

 ### Contact Form

 * Preconfigured to work with CloudCannon, but easily changed to another provider (e.g. [FormSpree](https://formspree.io/)).
+* Sends email to the address listed in company details.

 ### Staff

 * Reused around the site to save multiple editing locations.
+* Add `excluded_in_search: true` to any documentation page's front matter to exclude that page in the search results.

-### Footer
+### Navigation

 * Exposed as a data file to give clients better access.
 * Set in the *Data* / *Navigation* section.